Genre Selection

 Automatic Genre Detection

-You don't need to manually select a genre—Writers Room handles this automatically during import, but you can chat with the editor and change it if it doesn't match your intent.
+You can chat with the editor and change the genre if the detected genre doesn't match your intent.

 BISAC Genre Categories